galatios/myfeed/src/README.md

 3.  **AI-Powered Article Analysis**:
     *   Google's Genkit was integrated to add generative AI capabilities (`src/ai/genkit.ts`).
     *   An AI flow was created (`src/ai/flows/analyze-article.ts`) to analyze article content.
-This flow identifies mentioned stock tickers (using a tool to fetch mock prices), extracts key takeaways, determines the overall topic, and analyzes the sentiment (Positive, Negative, or Neutral).
+This flow identifies mentioned stock tickers, extracts key takeaways, determines the overall topic, and analyzes the sentiment (Positive, Negative, or Neutral).
     *   A second AI flow (`src/ai/flows/summarize-article.ts`) was implemented to reliably fetch and summarize content from a given URL.
     *   These flows were connected in `src/app/actions.ts`, creating a two-step analysis process: first summarize the article from its link, then analyze the summary.
 This robust approach handles various article formats and prevents errors.
     *   An "Analyze" button was added to each `NewsCard`, which triggers the AI analysis and displays the results in a dedicated `CommentSection` component.